charlesneimog/Ideias-Roubadas-II/README.md

-# Ideias-Roubadas-II
+<p align="center">
+    <img src="https://github.com/charlesneimog/Ideias-Roubadas-II/blob/544d9e6e24cbe6e23ad78996804f24dc8e980f85/Score/Ideias%20Roubadas%20II%20-%20Copia%20-%20Partitura%20completa_1.png"></img>
+</p>

 `Ideias Roubadas II` uses the Meta-Instrument idea.
 I intend to create an "instrument" using multiple instruments using a collage technique.
 I also searched about the rhythms proposed by Arthur Kampela using the rhythms trees of OM-Sharp to take advantage of the high rhythm precision of the electroacoustic environment.

-<p align="center">
-    <img src="https://github.com/charlesneimog/Ideias-Roubadas-II/blob/544d9e6e24cbe6e23ad78996804f24dc8e980f85/Score/Ideias%20Roubadas%20II%20-%20Copia%20-%20Partitura%20completa_1.png"></img>
-</p>

 <h1 align="center">Contents</h1>